The Charlie Hartill Special Reserve Fund

 About the fund...

-The Charlie Hartill Special Reserve is a designated, rolling fund towards the production costs of bringing selected projects to the Edinburgh Fringe Festival.
+The Charlie Hartill Special Reserve is a designated fund towards the production costs of bringing selected projects to the Edinburgh Fringe Festival.

-The purpose of the Fund is to enable financial support in the form of an investment so that the writers, directors, technicians, producers and performers of the future have an opportunity to hone their talents through the Fund's financial support in the form of an investment.
+The purpose of the Fund is to enable the writers, directors, technicians, producers and performers of the future to have an opportunity to hone their talents by offering financial support in the form of an investment.

 The Fund was established in 2004 in memory of Charlie Hartill, who died in January of that year.

 Charlie was a wit, writer, performer, ex-President of The Cambridge Footlights, 8 years a director of the Festival Fringe and the Pleasance's man of the computer.
 He is very much missed not just for his practical skills and quite extraordinary contributions to the Pleasance, but as the most engaging of human beings.
 He laughed a lot, constantly entertaining so many of those who met him, and he liked a glass of wine.
 He was 32.